Martze96/spotimy/README.md

 # TODO
 <del>
-- Handle flaky vercel requests.
-If no Song came back, then let the last stay.
-If no queue was sent back, then stay at last (instead of showing nothing)
+- Handle unstable vercel requests.
+If no response came back, then let the last state stay
     - try split useffect for song and queue
     - try above, increase request rate, spray and pray method
     - wrap everything with auth into functions (API Paths) that run on start